stakater/Playbook/content/stakaterplatform/stakaterplatform.md

 ## Overview

-Stakater has developed a consolidated solution named [StakaterPlatform](https://github.com/stakater/StakaterPlatform) that gives head-start to individuals and companies with a set of seven stacks containing opensource tools based on industry's recommendation and best practices for monitoring, logging, security, tracing, delivery, tracing and alerting of Kubernetes cluster.
+Stakater has developed a consolidated solution named [StakaterPlatform](https://github.com/stakater/StakaterPlatform) that gives head-start to individuals and companies with a set of seven stacks containing opensource tools based on industry's recommendation and best practices for monitoring, logging, security, tracing, control, delivery and alerting of Kubernetes cluster.

 End-users only need to focus on developing their application while everything else will be managed by StakaterPlatform.
 StakaterPlatform consist of 7 [stacks](../stacks/introduction).

 ## Workflow